softwaremill/ox/doc/io.md

 # I/O

 Ox includes the `IO` capability, which is designed to be part of the signature of any method, which performs I/O either directly or indirectly.
-The goal is for method signatures to by truthful, and specify the possible side effects, failure modes and timing in a reasonably precise and practical way.
+The goal is for method signatures to be truthful, and specify the possible side effects, failure modes and timing in a reasonably precise and practical way.
 For example:

 ```scala mdoc:compile-only